Home

 The Royal Navy in Britain was often one of the first to develop and test new technologies, but slow to implement.
 Instead they had for a while adopted a policy of wait-and-see.

-Once the potential opponents had shown their cards they tended to take action – usually responding with as much power and gusto that the opponents ships soon was obsolete.
+Once the potential opponents had shown their cards they tended to take action – usually responding with as much power and gusto that the opponents ships became obsolete.

 The torpedo boat met a similar fate.
 As the cost of capital ships were extremely high compared to the cost of the new threat, different counter measures were needed.